 Some antidepressant medications such as Selective Serotonin Re-uptake Inhibitors (SSRIs) and Selective Noradrenaline Re-uptake Inhibitors (SSNRIs) are known for their treatment in depression and anxiety.
 Women who already suffer from these mood disorders, and who develop worsening symptoms around menopause, may benefit from starting these medications.

 However, it’s really important to get the right treatment for you.
 If you think your symptoms are related to menopause then it’s actually very unlikely antidepressants will work – and you should talk through your options with your doctor.

-If you would like to know more about how menopause can affect you psychologically, Clinical Psychologist Deborah Lancastle has written an overview which you can read here.
+If you would like to know more about how menopause can affect you psychologically, Clinical Psychologist Deborah Lancastle has written an overview of coping with emotions during menopause.
 There is also help from Relate to explore how to manage menopause stress and anxiety in relationships.
 You might also be interested in using exercise and complementary therapies – there’s advice from different practitioners in the Expert Advice section.

 About Dr Shilpa McQuillan MRCGP MRCOG DFSRH

 Dr Shilpa McQuillan is a doctor with a difference; she brings a wealth of specialist knowledge when it comes to women’s health.
 Previously a Hospital Registrar in Obstetrics and Gynaecology, Shilpa now works in general practice, providing patients with resident expertise and knowledge on women’s health concerns.